-One of the most popular sitcoms in the 1990s was “Mad About You.”
+One of the most popular sitcoms in the 1990s was Mad About You.
 Paul Reiser and Helen Hunt played Paul and Jamie Buchman, a young, married couple living in New York.

 The building used for the exterior shots of their apartment is located on the corner of 5th Avenue and 12th Street in Manhattan.
 The interior scenes were filmed at Culver Studios in California.

 Entertainment Weekly gave it a C+ and quipped that they were “Ambivalent About You.”
 Ouch.

-One of the first episodes revolved around furniture shopping.
-And I remember being flabbergasted when that odd little sofa with the patchwork of patterns on it was what they came home with.
+One of the first episodes did revolve around furniture shopping.
+And I remember being flabbergasted when that odd little loveseat with the patchwork of patterns on it was what they came home with.

 The Buchmans’ dog Murray was played by a Collie mix named Maui who was found in a California animal shelter

 “Maui’s favorite skills are ‘hiking’ (making people believe he is relieving himself), sneezing, crawling, shaking his head and rolling over.
 In the summer of 1994 he shared the cover of TV Guide with fellow NBC star Moose (Eddie, the dog on ‘Frasier’).”